Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 Best career alternative: Transcriptionist

-If you’re more of a listener, though, then you can work as a transcriptionist.
+If you’re more of a listener, then you can work as a transcriptionist.
 All you have to do is listen to the audio material and type the words you hear.
 You have to be careful, though, because some speakers have thick and inaudible accents.
 On the upside, you are able to work independently and communicate with your client when you’re ready to submit and take on new projects.

 Income potential: around $28 per hour